English Version | النسخة العربية

 How Do You Receive the Grace of God Today?

-The way is simpler than you imagine — because God is the one who did everything.
-All you need to do is receive what He did for you.
-Place your complete trust in the Lord Jesus Christ alone — not in your works and not in your prayers and not in your fasting and not in your church sacraments and not in your church and not in your organisation and not in your priest and not in anything else — but in the Lord Jesus Christ alone who died for you and rose.
-And at that moment — the moment of your genuine faith — you receive eternal life as a free gift from God never to be recalled.
+The way is simpler than you imagine — because God is the One who has done everything.
+All you must do is receive what He has done for you.
+Place your complete trust in the Lord Jesus Christ alone — not in your works, not in your prayers, not in your fasting, not in your church sacraments, not in your church, not in your organisation, not in your priest, not in anything else — but in the Lord Jesus Christ alone, who died for you and rose.
+And in that moment — the moment of your genuine faith — you receive eternal life as a free, irrevocable gift from God:

 "Verily, verily, I say unto you, He that heareth my word, and believeth on him that sent me, hath everlasting life, and shall not come into condemnation; but is passed from death unto life." — John 5:24